-- 1.1 Course prefix (subject area) and number: HMD 473 - 1.2 Course title: Beverage Management - 1.3 Abbreviated course title: Beverage Management - 1.4 Credit hours: 3 Variable credit: No - 1.5 Grade type: standard letter grade - Prerequisites/corequisites: prerequisites HMD 251 Commercial Foods and HMD 275 Restaurant Management or permission of instructor.
-Must be 21 years of age with valid ID. - 1.7 Course description: Management of beverage operations, including alcoholic and nonalcoholic beverages; risk-liability management; staff training and responsible customer service; beverage pricing and cost control; and food and beverage pairings.
+- 1.1 Course prefix and number: HMD 473

+- 1.2 Course title: Beverage Management

+- 1.3 Abbreviated course title: Beverage Management

+- 1.4 Credit hours: 3 Variable credit: No

+- 1.5 Grade type: standard letter grade

+- 1.6 Prerequisites: HMD 251 Commercial Foods and HMD 275 Restaurant Management or permission of instructor.
+Must be 21 years of age with valid ID.

+- 1.7 Course description: Management of beverage operations, including alcoholic and non-alcoholic beverages; risk-liability management; staff training and responsible customer service; beverage pricing and cost control; and food and beverage pairings.
 Field trips/travel at student's expense.
-Must be 21 years of age with valid ID.

-- 2.1 Reason for developing the proposed course: provide an in-depth coverage of a key content area in the hospitality, restaurant, and tourism industry. - 2.2 Projected enrollment in the proposed course: 30 students annually - 2.3 Relationship of the proposed course to courses now offered by the department: course will build upon principles and concepts of beverage management introduced in HMD 275 Restaurant Management, and HMD 251 Commercial Foods. - 2.4 Relationship of the proposed course to courses offered in other departments: This course focuses on the pairing of beverages with food and the preparation and service of beverages.
+- 2.1 Reason for developing the proposed course: provide an in-depth coverage of a key content area in the hospitality, restaurant, and tourism industry. - 2.2 Projected enrollment in the proposed course: 30 students annually - 2.3 Relationship of the proposed course to courses now offered by the department: course will build upon principles and concepts of beverage management introduced in HMD 275 Restaurant Management, and HMD 251 Commercial Foods. - 2.4 Relationship of the proposed course to courses offered in other departments:

+This course focuses on the pairing of beverages with food and the preparation and service of beverages along with risk-liability management, staff training, responsible customer service and pricing and cost control.
 The course also includes tastings of a variety of beverages. - AGRI 323 Wine Fundamentals.
-This is a viticulture and viniculture wines course, with the focus on growing, production, fermentation, and marketing of wine. - BDAS 300 The Science of Fermentation in Brewing and Distilling: Introduction to the basic scientific principles that govern the fermentation process, with particular application to brewing and distilling. - HIST 341 A Cultural History of Alcohol: An examination of the role that alcohol plays in historical development among various world cultures over time.
+This is a viticulture and viniculture wines course, with the focus on growing, production, fermentation, and marketing of wine. - HIST 341 A Cultural History of Alcohol: An examination of the role that alcohol plays in historical development among various world cultures over time.

-- HORT 426 Viticulture: An introductory study of grape culture including morphology and growth habit, geographical distribution, dormant pruning techniques, canopy management, management of grapevine pests, and vineyard establishment/maintenance. - PLS 282 Tort Law and the Paralegal: Academic and practical instruction in the law of torts, including intentional torts, negligence and strict liability to prepare students for law practice focused on assault/battery, personal injury, professional malpractice and/or property loss claims. - PLS 392 Corporate Law: Examination and analysis of available business forms including formation requirements, tax and liability considerations, and operation of management concerns. - 2.5 Relationship of the proposed course to courses offered in other institutions:
+- HORT 426 Viticulture: An introductory study of grape culture including morphology and growth habit, geographical distribution, dormant pruning techniques, canopy management, management of grapevine pests, and vineyard establishment/maintenance. - 2.5 Relationship of the proposed course to courses offered in other institutions: